 For Your Boozy Staycation: A Globe Decanter

 We’re not shy about our whiskey consumption, but did you know we also have a prolific globe collection that’s more than 50 deep?
 So it only made sense that I fused our love for globes and bourbon with this killer etched globe whiskey decanter (plus four matching glasses!) as a Christmas gift for SVV.
 It stays in his office so I can retreat up there when happy hour rolls around.
-If you’re staying close to home for this Spring Break (or even if you’re not…), this Royal Decanters set needs to go in your bar.
+If you’re staying close to home for this Spring Break (or even if you’re not…), a globe decanter needs to go in your bar.
 Price: $85

 For Your Baby: Colorful Swimwear

 I’m a brand new aunt to a newborn baby girl, and I’ve already been buying her things left and right (I have a closet full of clothing for Charlotte up to 3T and she’s only two weeks old!).
 Like everything else, Gap has been my go-to—so cheap, especially if you hit it during a sale, of which there are many—and they grow so quickly at that age, you don’t really want to spend much on apparel.
 Here are a few of my favorite finds this season.
 Price: varies

 I don’t even have kids of my own yet I spend so much time perusing Mini Boden for my nieces and other children in my life.
 Whales!
 Mermaids!
 Rainbows!
 There’s SO much cute Boden stuff out there, and it’s surprisingly affordable (you can also get some of their pieces at Nordstrom).
 All I want to know is: When are they going to make these items for big kids like me?!
 Price: varies

 Last year, Jade and I brought a dozen or so floats to Grenada for our combined family vacation, and I don’t regret it.
 Best photo opps ever!
 And teens love them, too.
 Here are some of the pool floats I’m coveting this year.